 “This is fantastic!” the man said, adjusting his monocle.
 “I’ve never seen Tchaikovsky’s masterpiece before.”

-“What is it darling?”
+“What is it, darling?”

 “I’m sorry, I think I should’ve been clearer.
-This isn’t a showing of The Nutcracker, it’s the Nutcracker!” the woman said.
+This isn’t a showing of The Nutcracker—it’s the Nutcracker!” the woman said.

-“That’s somewhat disappointing, no wonder we have front-row seats.
-Is this some sort of different version?”
+“That’s somewhat disappointing.
+No wonder we have front-row seats.
+Is this some sort of…different version?”

 “Well, in a way.”

-The lights went down, the curtain rose.
+The curtain rose.

 The lead ballerina spun forward until she was caressing the very edge of the stage.
-She leapt— face first, mouth open — onto the front row.

 The man screamed.